libgdx/libgdx-site/src/main/docs/src/docs/gettingstarted/Packaging.md

 Provisioning profile: Your DEV or PROD Provisioning profile
 Architectures: leave "All"

+- Create an Asset Catalog
+As of iOS 11 you need to include an asset Catalog within your iOS app instead of having the icons directly stored into the "data" folder.
+To do this you can follow the [instructions here](https://github.com/MobiVM/robovm/wiki/Howto-Create-an-Asset-Catalog-for-XCode-9-Appstore-Submission%3F)

 - Create an IPA in **Eclipse** documentation [here](http://docs.robovm.com/getting-started/eclipse.html#deployment)

 Alternatively run: